 If you do not have information about an individual committing an offence, but wish to report a problem with dog mess in your neighbourhood, please call the Waste Services Team on 0300 300 8000 or email firstname.lastname@example.org.

-A Waste Officer will inspect the area to see if additional cleaning is required, and details passed to the Council’s Dog Warden Service, who may conduct patrols or take enforcement action.
+A waste officer will inspect the area to see if additional cleaning is required, and details passed to our Dog Warden Service, who may conduct patrols or take enforcement action.